eldray/Tutorial-Hell/README.md

 # Tutorial-Hell

-This repository contains projects I have tried my hands-on from the various online videos I have watched.
+This repository contains projects I have tried my hands-on from the various online videos and tutorials I have watched.